gouniverse/vaultstore/docs/proposals/20250312_secret_versioning.md

 # Secret Versioning System

+## Status: Needs Refinement
+- What about new passwords for new versions?
+- How to handle password changes?

 ## Overview

 This proposal suggests implementing a versioning system for secrets in VaultStore, allowing users to track changes, roll back to previous versions, and maintain a history of secret values.